 Career Center > Jobs & Internships > Internship Plus Scholarship

-We are no longer accepting applications for the Internship Plus Scholarship this academic year.
-We hope to reopen applications for the 2023-2024 academic year.
+We are unable to offer the Internship Plus Scholarship at this time.
+We hope to reopen applications during the 2024-2025 academic year.
+Should the scholarship become available, we will send communication to DePaul students.
 We apologize for the inconvenience.

 The Internship Plus Scholarship provides financial support to DePaul University students participating in an unpaid internship.
 Students selected to receive the scholarship are awarded up to $2,500 in financial assistance.
 To be considered for the Internship Plus Scholarship, students must complete and submit an application through Scholarship Connect.
 We will review all applications once the application window has closed, making our determinations before the term starts.
 We cannot accept late applications.